Bypass navigation bar

 Links to Additional Information

 Blog Posts About Surgical Technologist

-There are up to 20 spaces available in each beginning class of the Surgical Technologist program, which starts in August of each year.
+There are up to 14 spaces available in each beginning class of the Surgical Technologist program, which starts in August of each year.
 The application filing period is Jan.
 1 to May 31.
 Submitting your application early does not influence ranking for admission.
-Acceptance letters are mailed by June 15 of each academic year.

 Students enrolled in El Centro College’s Health Occupation programs are required by Dallas/Fort Worth Hospital Council member facilities to undergo drug testing and a criminal background check after admission to the program but within 30 days before the start of clinical rotations.

 Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Compare that to what you’d pay elsewhere!
 See

 our tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for